Forms Rendering

 element.
 If

-we want to set the attributes for each <option>
+we want to set attributes for individual <option>

-Also, the colon and question mark used above work:
+method.
+The colon and question mark notations mentioned above also work:

 $form->addSelect('colors', 'Colors:', $colors)